replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

   This should set the `KUBECONFIG` environment variable, as well as a `TROUBLESHOOT_SHELL` environment variable before spawning a subshell.
   This is to allow prompts and shell environments to be able to detect that they're running in a troubleshoot spawned shell, much like tmux et-al.

-  `troubleshoot inspect --non-interactive support-bundle-12-12-2001.tar.gz`
+  Alternatively the `--interactive=false` global flag will disable the spawning of a nested shell. this should behave much like the `sbctl serve` command does today, printing the path to it's temporary kubeconfig location to stdout. optionally taking flags to specify the kubeconfig location for use in advanced automation.

-  this should behave much like the `sbctl serve` command does today, printing the path to it's kubeconfig location to stdout or optionally take a flag to specify the kubeconfig location.
+  `troubleshoot inspect --interactive=false support-bundle-12-12-2001.tar.gz`

-  `troubleshoot inspect --non-interactive -f .kube/config support-bundle-12-12-2001.tar.gz`
+  `troubleshoot inspect --interactive=false -o /path/to/kubeconfig support-bundle-12-12-2001.tar.gz`

 - Redact an existing spec